Ryunosuke Naruhodo stumbled over a loose cobblestone, nearly dropping the notes from the case he’d just defended, and sighed.

 “To your victory,” Van Zieks said, clinking the glass with his, “and to the pursuit of the truth.
 Now as I observed from the gallery, assuming my translator capably described your case, there were several different points you could have made...”

-And as their conversation picked up, whether it was because of the wine or the low lighting, Ryunosuke found himself musing about how incredibly unlikely this scene would have seemed to him two years ago.
+And as their conversation picked up, Ryunosuke found himself musing.
+He wasn't sure whether it was because of the wine, the low lighting, or the strange mood he'd had for a while, but it finally struck him once again how incredibly unlikely this scene would have seemed two years ago.

-What they had now could very well be called a friendship among legal equals, and he was indeed glad for van Zieks’s advice, Ryunosuke thought.
-So why couldn’t he shake the thought that there was more to their meetings he had not discovered - and why had he developed the bad habit of paying more attention to van Zieks’s face than his words, especially the curve of his jaw when he raised his chin for emphasis?
+By all rights it was a friendship among legal equals, and he was indeed glad for van Zieks’s advice, Ryunosuke thought, not for the first time.
+So why couldn’t he shake the thought that there was more to their meetings he had not discovered?
+And why had he developed the bad habit of paying more attention to van Zieks’s face than his words, especially the curve of his jaw when he raised his chin for emphasis?

-He blinked, realizing that van Zieks was looking at him.
+He blinked, realizing that van Zieks was looking at him, and swallowed hastily.
 “Sorry?”

 “You order the same meal each time, and they make the mistake with the lemon more often than not.”
 The knife and fork in van Zieks’s hands carved his own steak skillfully, even though his eyes were still focused on Ryunosuke’s face.
-“A normal man would have either ordered something else or gotten angry by now.
-Why have you not already done so?”
+“A normal man would have either ordered something else or become incensed by now.
+Is there any reason you have not?”

 “It’s not so bad, really.
 This is a good dish when they remember, and I wouldn’t want to trouble them...”

-Ryunosuke mentally sighed at how feeble his own justification sounded.
+He mentally sighed at how feeble his own justification sounded.
 Van Zieks himself set down the knife and fork, looking at him with an odd expression.
-After a moment, he finally said slowly, “then pardon my saying so, but there is something I have noticed.”

 “What is it?”